konczyk/trello-timer/README.md

 Default is *front* (left side).

 ### Show time log section
-Display short time log summary on the open card (before the Activity section).
+Displays short time log summary on the open card (before the Activity section).
+Clicking *sync* overwrites database data with data taken from comments (all comments must be visible).
 Default is *false*

 ![card list](img/section.png)